openstack/nova/api-guide/source/general_info.rst

    currently running, as well as detailed info about the hypervisor, such as CPU, memory, or disk related configuration.

-   Currently nova-compute also support Ironic and LXC, but they don't have a hypervisor running.
+   Currently nova-compute also supports Ironic and LXC, but they don't have a hypervisor running.

 -  **Aggregates**